iams3cond/misc/labs/212/lab7.md

-This isn't a very scalable or foolproof method by any means, but it's good enough to help one draw out smaller, hand-built trees -- which is something you will likely want to do in this lab when trying make sense of the output following various insertions and removals.
+This isn't a very scalable or foolproof method by any means, but it's good enough to help one draw out smaller, hand-built trees -- which is something you will likely want to do in this lab when trying make sense of the output after various insertions and removals.

 ### Task

 You can find the starter kit for the lab [here](https://github.com/dtwelch/misc/tree/master/labs/212/src).
-You are given a simple binary search tree class (in `bst.h`) which contains the following
+You are given a simple binary search tree class (`bst.h`) which contains the following
 methods:

 ```c++